crazyginger72/love_mod/README.txt

-non-profit server clause: The contents of this mod MAY be used on any server or in such settings as provided that the use of said server or other setting does not change a fee or demand any other forms of financial restitutions or exchanges.
+non-profit server clause: The contents of this mod MAY be used on any server or in such settings as provided that the use of said server or other setting does not charge a fee or demand any other forms of financial restitutions or exchanges.